aminb00/IEDD/README.md

-# Italian Emissions Daily Dataset Project
+# Italian Emissions Daily Dataset (IEDD)

 ## Project Overview
-This project aims to construct a comprehensive dataset of daily emission figures for Italian municipalities.
-Starting from the CAMSREG annual datasets, which provide detailed emission data across various sectors, we employ the CAMSTEMPO approach to distill this information into a daily format.
-The ultimate goal is to integrate these transformed daily emissions data with the geographic layout of Italian municipalities, thereby producing a granular and dynamic environmental dataset.

-## Data Sources
-- **CAMSREG Datasets**: Provide annual emissions data across multiple sectors.
-- **CAMSTEMPO**: A methodology used to convert annual data into daily emission estimates.
+The IEDDC project aims to construct a dataset representing daily emissions for Italian municipalities by leveraging the detailed data provided by the CAMSREG datasets and employing CAMS-TEMPO weight factors for temporal distribution.

+### Background
+- **CAMS-TEMPO**: A dataset that offers temporal profiles for global and European emissions, providing gridded monthly, daily, weekly, and hourly weight factors crucial for atmospheric chemistry modeling.

+- **CAMS-REG**: A high-resolution European emission inventory for an 18-year time series (2000–2017) at 0.05° × 0.1° grid resolution, designed to support air quality modeling.
+This inventory encompasses key air pollutants and is based on officially reported emissions data, complemented by the GAINS model estimates.

 ## Methodology
-1. **Data Extraction**: We begin by extracting the annual emissions data from the CAMSREG datasets, which includes sector-wise and total emissions for the entire country.
+1. **Annual Data Extraction**: Harvest yearly emissions data from the CAMS-REG dataset for Italy.

-2. **Data Transformation**: Utilizing the CAMSTEMPO approach, we then convert the annual figures into daily estimates.
-This involves disaggregating the yearly data, taking into account seasonal variations, and other temporal factors that affect emission levels.
+2. **Temporal Transformation**: Utilize CAMS-TEMPO to convert annual data points into daily emission estimates, reflecting fluctuations due to seasonal and other temporal factors.

-3. **Data Integration**: The daily emissions data are then mapped to the Italian municipalities.
-This step involves creating a relational structure that connects emission figures with respective local administrative boundaries.
+3. **Municipality Data Integration**: Map daily emissions to the respective Italian municipalities, aligning the data with administrative boundaries for localized analysis.

-4. **Dataset Construction**: The final output is a structured dataset that offers daily emission insights for each municipality, ready to be used in various environmental analysis and policy-making processes.
+4. **Dataset Compilation**: Assemble a structured dataset that encapsulates daily emission metrics per municipality, serving as a tool for environmental studies and policymaking.

 ## Repository Structure
-- `/annual_data`: Contains the original CAMSREG datasets.
-- `/daily_data`: Contains the transformed daily emissions data.
+- `/annual_camsreg_data`: Original annual datasets from CAMS-REG.
+- `/daily_emissions`: Daily emissions data processed using CAMS-TEMPO.
-- `/municipality_data`: Contains the geographic and administrative data for Italian municipalities.
+- `/municipality_boundaries`: Geospatial data of Italian municipalities.
-- `/scripts`: Contains all the scripts used for data extraction, transformation, and integration.
-- `/docs`: Documentation related to the CAMSTEMPO methodology and data schema.
+- `/transformation_scripts`: Scripts and methodologies for data processing.
+- `/documentation`: Detailed explanations of CAMS-TEMPO, CAMS-REG, and data structure.

+## Potential Applications
+- Environmental Impact Assessments: Analyzing the

 ## Usage
 The dataset constructed as part of this project can be utilized for various purposes, including but not limited to: